The symplectic geometry of the three-body problem: Open book decompositions

-This bijection is why in dimension $3$ one talks about Giroux's \emph{correspondence}, which reduces the study of contact $3$-manifolds to the topological study of open books.
-The analogous general uniqueness statement in higher-dimensions is an open question to this day.
+This bijection is why one talks about Giroux's \emph{correspondence}, which reduces the topological study of contact manifolds to the topological study of open books.
 Let us emphasize that in the above result only the contact \emph{structure} is fixed, and the contact form (and hence the dynamics) is auxiliary; Giroux's result is \emph{not} dynamical, but rather topological/geometrical.

+The analogous general uniqueness statement in higher-dimensions has only very recently been established, based on the very recent developments in higher-dimensional convex hypersurface theory as initiated by Honda--Huang \cite{HH}: